uoy-research/srsRAN-ZMQ/README.md

 # srsRAN with ZMQ

-Step-by-step instructions for setting up the project with various configurations (Dockerized 5G core, Non Dockerized 5G core, Single UE, Multiple UEs, Single gNB, Multiple gNBs, FlexRIC, OSC RIC) on Ubuntu 22.04
+Step-by-step instructions for setting up srsRAN with ZMQ on Ubuntu 22.04 Please download the gNB and UE config files from the official srsRAN website.

-**Heads Up!!!**
-The configuration files included in this project are deprecated due to updates in srsRAN.
-You can still follow the steps outlined here, but make sure to use the latest configuration files from the official srsRAN website.

 ## Overview of the architecture